philzook58/philzook58.github.io/_notes/Languages/datalog.md

 Consider Jens Otten tutorial

+When is the difference between an ATP system like Vampire and Datalog really?
+They are closer than you might think on first inspection.
+Both are bottom up systems.
+Datalog significantly restrict their clause structure.
+Datalog matches, but doesn't unify.

 ### Skolemization for Existential Heads
 $ \forall x, \psi(x) \implies \exists y, \phi(x,y)$ can be replaced with
 $ \forall x, \psi(x) \implies \phi(x,y(x))$ where y is now the function that selects the approproate existential value.
 You can represent function symbols of this kind wtih ADTs.
 ADTs are great because they know if you've already made the symbol or not.